giannitedesco/ashttpd/README.md

 fallocate(), epoll, (no kqueue module for example, but it can fallback to poll or be written by a suitably motivated individual).

+The libaio library is required for io\_async, there's no POSIX AIO support at the moment because there's no way to integrate its mainloop with poll.

+Also libmagic is needed for mkroot to determine the mime types of files.

 ## RUNNING

 To build a webroot run mkroot, for example: